Skip to content

 Structure

-• Reading Comprehension: Consists of texts from academic and non-academic sources, and the student must demonstrate an understanding of the content.
+• Reading Comprehension: Consists of texts from academic and non-academic sources, and the student must prove an understanding of the content.

 • Listening Comprehension: Students listen to academic lectures, conversations, and interviews and answer related questions.